Latin tutors · Los Angeles · Since 2006

 Latin in Los Angeles

-Latin has no native speakers and hasn’t for centuries, but it refuses to die.
-It is the ancestor of Spanish, French, Italian, Portuguese, and Romanian, and its vocabulary runs through English like rebar — an estimated 60% of English words have Latin roots.
-Latin is still used in law, medicine, science, theology, and academic writing.
-The Vatican conducts official business in Latin.
-And for anyone who wants to understand how Romance languages work, or why English words mean what they mean, Latin is the skeleton key.
+Latin has no native speakers and has not had any for centuries, but it refuses to die.
+It is the ancestor of Spanish, French, Italian, Portuguese, and Romanian, and its vocabulary runs through English like rebar: an estimated 60% of English words have Latin roots.
+Latin is still used in law, medicine, science, theology, and the Catholic liturgy.
+Modern Latin instruction generally focuses on classical Latin (the Latin of Cicero, Caesar, and Virgil), with secondary emphasis on ecclesiastical Latin for students working with church texts.
+The grammar is heavily inflected (five noun declensions, four verb conjugations), and it rewards careful, almost mathematical attention.

 No public Latin group classes right now — but we can set up a semi-private class for your family, friends, or company with as few as two people.
 Get in touch.